Pambao/Operating-System/Final.md

 ## Exercise
 - 4.1 *Provide three programming examples in which multithreading provides better performance than a single-thread solution.*
     - A Web server that services each request in a separate thread.
-    - A parallelized application such as a matrix multiplication where different part of the matrix may be work on in paralledl.
+    - A parallelized application such as a matrix multiplication where different part of the matrix may be work on in parallel.
     - An interactive GUI program such as a debugger where a thread is used to monitor user input, another thread represents the running application, and the third thread monitors performance.
 - 4.2 *What are two differences between user-level threads and kernel-level threads?
-Under what circumstances is one type better tha the other?*
+Under what circumstances is one type better than the other?*
-    - User
+    - User-level threads are unknown by the kernel, whereas kernel is aware if kernel threads
+    - On system using either M:1 or M:M mapping, user threads are scheduled by the thread library and the kernel schedules kernel threads
 - 4.8
 - 4.15
  # Chapter 5: